Funchal Portugal Travel Guide

 Prepare for your departure from Funchal Airport (FNC).

-Funchal Airport presents various amenities for departing travelers.
+Funchal Airport has a range of amenities for departing travelers.

-Before heading to the airport, verify your flight status and gate number.
+Before heading to the airport, check your flight status and gate number.

 Allow extra time for travel to the airport, especially during rush hour.